Aviation State High School: Location

-Aviation High is located on Widdop St in Clayfield, Queensland on an approximately 9 ha sized block.
+Aviation High is located in Brisbane on Widdop St, Hendra, Queensland on an approximately 9 ha sized block.
 The school is located near to Centro Toombul Shopping Centre which is a hub of public transport.
 The Toombul and Eagle Junction Railway Stations are only a few minutes walk away and the school has a bus stop outside, utilised by many students.
-Its unique location near the Airport Link Tunnel also allows several students easy access to school, especially people not local to the school's catchment.
+Its unique location near the Airport Link Tunnel also allows several students not local to the school's catchment easy access to school.